Senior Fine Arts Seminar

 Course Format — Visiting Artists and Group Meetings:

 There will be three Visiting Artist lectures each semester that students will be required to attend.
 These may be scheduled during the lunch hour (11:30-12:30) or the visiting Artist may present during senior seminar class time.
-After the lectures the visiting artist may also meet with senior seminar students for a general discussion or for critiques of student work outside of class time.
+After the lectures the visiting artist may meet with senior seminar students for a general discussion or for critiques of student work.

 Additional Meetings Assignments: